wendyverdonk93/docs/content/api/tools/post_order_redirect_flexible_3d_enabled.md

 {{< description >}}
 ### Redirect, Flexible 3D set on _true_

-It is mandatory to enable Flexible [3D secure(/faq/general/glossary/#3d-secure) processing in this call, even when Dynamic 3D rules could set the settings to disable it.
+It is mandatory to enable Flexible [3D Secure(/faq/general/glossary/#3d-secure) processing in this call, even when Dynamic 3D rules could set the settings to disable it.

-Flexible 3D is a feature that allows you to enable/disable 3D secure at API level.
-The Flexible 3D mandates whether or not a transaction should be completed with the 3D secure verification or not.
+Flexible 3D is a feature that allows you to enable/disable 3D Secure at API level.
+The Flexible 3D mandates whether or not a transaction should be completed with the 3D Secure verification or not.

 When Flexible 3D is set on _true_, the authentication verification is mandatory to finalize and release a successful payment.
-Credit card transactions which are processed without the 3D Secure protocol, are now required to complete the 3D secure verification.
-Activating Flexible 3D secure will override the rules of the Dynamic 3D settings, meaning that the payment will be enrolled with a 3D Secure authentication.
+Credit card transactions which are processed without the 3D Secure protocol, are now required to complete the 3D Secure verification.
+Activating Flexible 3D Secure will override the rules of the Dynamic 3D settings, meaning that the payment will be enrolled with a 3D Secure authentication.

 **__Please note__: MultiSafepay no longer supports [Flexible 3D](https://docs.multisafepay.com/tools/flexible_3d) with merchants based in Europe due to PSD2 regulations.**